Browns lock up starting left guard Joel Bitonio with contract extension

 The Browns signed starting left guard Joel Bitonio to a multi-year contract extension on Thursday.

-The five-year deal is worth $47.5 million in base salary and includes $23 million guaranteed.
+The five-year deal is worth $51 million and includes $23 million guaranteed.
 Bitonio will be under contract through the 2022 season.

 "It’s important for us to identify the young talented players on our roster, who fit our culture and make sure they remain Cleveland Browns," head of football operations Sashi Brown said in a news release.
 "Joel has proven that he is a smart, tough, physical football player and we view him as one of the best young linemen in this league.
 He exemplifies what we look for in a young leader on and off the field.
 We are excited to keep him here to be part of our foundation for a number of years to come."